Rising above the challenges

-Deluged by an influx of new clients, and saddled with broken and convoluted processes shaped by years of added CYA steps, new laws and regulations, and failed IT projects, caseworkers – although doing their very best – cannot keep up with the ever-increasing demand.
-And, misguided attempts to privatize their work or “hold them accountable” have only further contributed to the crisis.
+Deluged by an influx of new cases, and saddled with outdated, broken and convoluted processes shaped by years of added non-coordinated CYA steps, new laws and regulations, underfunding and failed IT projects, caseworkers and supervisors – although doing their very best – cannot keep up with the ever-increasing demand.

-Rather than blaming workers, we at C!A® empower them to transform their broken systems and regain the capacity they need to deliver vital services to help children and families.
+Rather than blaming caseworkers and supervisors, we at C!A® empower them to transform their broken systems and regain the capacity they need to deliver vital services to help children and families.

 Focusing on how to have the greatest impact